 Private consumers have a number of key rights against business sellers under various important statutes:

-- Rights under the Sale of Goods Act 1979 (as amended) and Supply of Goods and Services Act 1982 including, in certain circumstances, the benefit of implied terms such as satisfactory quality and fitness for purpose in the case of goods purchased and in the case of services that they will be carried out with reasonable care and skill.
+- Rights under the Consumer Rights Act 2015 (which largely replaced the Sale of Goods Act 1979 and Supply of Goods and Services Act 1982) including, in certain circumstances, the benefit of implied terms such as satisfactory quality and fitness for purpose in the case of goods purchased and in the case of services that they will be carried out with reasonable care and skill;

 - Similar ‘cooling off’ rights where there is distance selling and internet selling.

 Kerseys have the expertise to guide you through the maze of legislation.
 We appreciate that clients do not wish to spend a lot of money on legal fees on consumer disputes when the amount at stake may itself only be a few hundred pounds.
-This is why in most cases we will offer a fixed-fee initial advice interview of up to one hour with an experienced lawyer.
+This is why in most cases we will offer a fixed-fee initial advice interview of up to one hour with a qualified experienced solicitor.

 Do you want to make or defend a case in the small claims court but you are worried about the cost of legal representation?
 (Small claims are generally those worth under £10,000).

-We also have a mediation service available or can recommend other mediators if we are representing you.
+We can recommend mediators if we are representing you.